msiebert1/UCSC_spectral_pipeline/docs/install.rst

 Stopping the container
 ----------------------

-It important when you are finished using the docker container that you stop it properly.
+It is important when you are finished using the docker container that you stop it properly.
 This enables it to be started easily again.

 To exit the container run,